Achievement Academy's Safety Protocols

 Today we are a non-profit United Way partner agency and fully accredited public Charter School serving children with special needs from birth through age five.
 We serve the children in our community through two programs: the Birth to Three early intervention program and our ESE Charter PreK.
 Both are offered at no charge to the children and their families.

-The Birth to Three Program provides early intervention services to infants and toddlers up to three years of age throughout Polk County who are “at-risk” for developmental delays and/or have been identified with a specific diagnosis.
+The Birth to Three Program provides in-home early intervention services to infants and toddlers up to three years of age throughout Polk County who are “at-risk” for developmental delays and/or have been identified with a specific diagnosis.
 Professional early interventionists from Achievement Academy serve these children and families in their natural environment to help the children achieve their appropriate developmental milestones.

-The Charter School has a total of 157 students, age 18 months to age six, with three campus locations: Lakeland, Winter Haven and Bartow.
+The Charter School has a total enrollment of 157 students, age 18 months through age five, with three campus locations: Lakeland, Winter Haven and Bartow.
 Each facility offers specialized instruction by certified teachers; small class sizes; individual speech, occupational and physical therapies; and assistive technologies that enable each student to reach his or her full potential.
 Because of the age and special needs of the student population that Achievement Academy serves, we do not receive a school grade from the state.
 We consistently meet our classroom and therapy goals established in our School Improvement Plan as reported to Florida’s Department of Education.

 “… I know in my heart, she never would have been able to do this if it were not for the help she has received from Achievement Academy.”